BIGJRA/BIGJRA.github.io/rejuv.md

 Only during the daytime on weekdays there is one more vendor:

-East Gearen Market Shop: Bottom-right Vendor
+East Gearen Market Shop: Bottom-right

 |Item           |Price      |
 |---------------|-----------|